deca12x/FortaBotChallenges/Challenge1/README.md

 ## Alerts

 - NEW-BOT-DEPLOYED

   - Fired when the `createAgent` function in the Forta Registry contract is called by the Nethermind EOA, i.e. a new Forta Bot is deployed by Nethermind
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata: agentId (string)

+- EXISTING-BOT-UPDATED
+  - Fired when the `updateAgent` function in the Forta Registry contract is called by the Nethermind EOA, i.e. an existing Forta Bot is updated by Nethermind
+  - Severity is always set to "low"
+  - Type is always set to "info"
+  - Metadata: agentId (string)